First Home Buyer's Guide

 Buying new could be the difference to raising the deposit you need or reducing your lender’s mortgage insurance bill.

-Most states offer first home buyers an exemption from duty of some sort but most offer it only if you purchase new or build.
+Most states offer an exemption from duty of some sort to first home buyers, but most offer it only if you purchase new or build.

 New properties typically don’t require searches and inspections like pest and building reports.